Parking Rules and Regulations

 Clinic Spaces

 Clinic patients may park in the clinic spaces during their appointments.
 Students and employees are not allowed to park in clinic spaces Monday through Friday, 7 am to 6 pm.
-These spaces require a permit issued from the administering clinic.
+These spaces require a permit issued from the treating clinic.
 Clinic visitors receiving a citation in a clinic space should bring the permit and citation to the parking department.

 Resident Hall Visitors